Technical Report: Impact of Position Bias on Language Models in Token Classification: Abstract

 \section{Abstract}

 Language Models (LMs) have shown state-of-the-art performance in Natural Language Processing (NLP) tasks.
-Downstream tasks such as Named Entity Recognition (NER) or Part-of-Speech (POS) tagging are known to suffer from data imbalance issues, specifically in terms of the ratio of positive to negative examples, and class imbalance.
-In this paper, we investigate an additional specific issue for language models, namely the position bias of positive examples in token classification tasks.
-Therefore, we conduct an in-depth evaluation of the impact of position bias on the performance of LMs when fine-tuned on Token Classification benchmarks.
-Our study includes CoNLL03 and OntoNote5.0 for NER, English Tree Bank UD\_en and TweeBank for POS tagging.
-We propose an evaluation approach to investigate position bias in Transformer models.
-We show that encoders like BERT, ERNIE, ELECTRA, and decoders such as GPT2 and BLOOM can suffer from this bias with an average drop of 3\% and 9\% in their performance.
+Downstream tasks such as Named Entity Recognition (NER) or Part-of-Speech (POS) tagging are known to suffer from data imbalance issues, particularly regarding the ratio of positive to negative examples and class disparities.
+This paper investigates an often-overlooked issue of encoder models, specifically the position bias of positive examples in token classification tasks.
+For completeness, we also include decoders in the evaluation.
+We evaluate the impact of position bias using different position embedding techniques, focusing on BERT with Absolute Position Embedding (APE), Relative Position Embedding (RPE), and Rotary Position Embedding (RoPE).
+Therefore, we conduct an in-depth evaluation of the impact of position bias on the performance of LMs when fine-tuned on token classification benchmarks.
+Our study includes CoNLL03 and OntoNote5.0 for NER, English Tree Bank UD\_en, and TweeBank for POS tagging.
+We propose an evaluation approach to investigate position bias in transformer models.
+We show that LMs can suffer from this bias with an average drop ranging from 3\% to 9\% in their performance.
 To mitigate this effect, we propose two methods: Random Position Shifting and Context Perturbation, that we apply on batches during the training process.
 The results show an improvement of $\approx$ 2\% in the performance of the model on CoNLL03, UD\_en, and TweeBank.